HuynhNguyenPhuc/3D-Rendering/README.md

-# Rendering Techniques
+# Ray Tracing Techniques

-This repository contains several fundamental rendering techniques implemented in C++.
+This repository contains several fundamental ray tracing techniques implemented in C++.
 The techniques, ranging from basic ray tracing to advanced methods like global illumination and volume rendering.

 ## Implemented Techniques